ARPOISE/ARpoise/README.md

 ## Getting Started
 If you are a content creator wanting to use **ARpoise** or **AR-vos** to deliver your own 3D content, you should start by reading this document.
-As you also will have to run you won version of the **ARpoise-PorPOISe Back End** you should also read the documentation [/php/porpoise](php/porpoise/README.md) for it.
+As you also will have to run you own version of the **ARpoise-PorPOISe Back End** you should also read the documentation [/php/porpoise](php/porpoise/README.md) for it.

 ## Functionality